gowenrw/yEd_network_palettes/README.md

     * These are the commands I used on my Ubuntu 18 rig
       * For one file ```/usr/bin/inkscape input-file.eps --export-plain-svg=output-file.svg```
       * For multiple files ```for i in $( ls *.eps ); do /usr/bin/inkscape $i --export-plain-svg=$i.svg; done```
+  * Update: Inkscape caused some issues with image scaling so I have redone the Cisco icon conversion with Adobe Illustrator

 ### Fortinet Network Security Icons